 Tax invoices for $1,000 or less

-If you get or issue a tax invoice for supplies, goods or services worth $1,000 or less including GST, it must show the standard information plus:
+If you issue a tax invoice for standard-rated supplies of goods or services worth $1,000 or less including GST, it must show the standard information plus:

 - the total amount payable

 - a statement that the total amount payable includes GST.

 If the supply of goods and services is not entirely standard-rated, for example, GST is not charged at 15% because the supply is zero-rated, the tax invoice must show the:

 - GST-exclusive amount

 - GST amount

 If you issue a tax invoice for goods or services worth more than $1,000 including GST, it must show the standard information plus the: